-GovHack is an open data hackathon, run in late July each year by volunteers, focussed on unlocking the value in open data published by government.
+GovHack is an open data hackathon, run annually by volunteers, focussed on unlocking the value in open data published by government.
 It has been run by a team of volunteers and grown from a small data mashup event to an international competition that brings over 3000 people together to innovate, collaborate and apply their creative skills to open government data.
 GovHack is for coders, designers, story tellers, activists, analysts, journalists and anyone that wants to tap into the vast amount of information made available by governments.

 GovHack celebrates technical and creative capacity, opens the door to collaboration with governments, and has helped to advance the cause of open data to drive social and economic value.

 Hackers gathered at locations around Australia and New Zealand in 2017 to innovate, create, and compete!
 Govhack International, Australian and Team Prizes were announced at the 2017 Red Carpet Awards in Brisbane on 15 October, 2017.
 You can watch the video here:

 Since 2012, GovHack has been an annual volunteer run competition and community development event, which brings together technology, creatives and innovators from the private, public and government sectors with government data to explore and discover new ways to help create a better society.
 In 46 hours hackers form teams, identify problems to solve, build working prototypes, publish their code as open source, and make a short video showing what they did and why.
 Projects can include web, mobile or augmented reality applications, new analysis or even 3D printed visualisations to understand data and patterns.

 Key benefits of GovHack include community building, skills and capability development, and exploring how cross sector collaboration is critical for innovation by getting government in the room with civic hackers from industry, academia and the general public.
 GovHack is about hacking in the positive sense, civic hacking for a better world.